lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 1) Create a **GND** power plane on the bottom copper layer (B.Cu).
 * Select the B.Cu layer as the active layer, by double clicking on the left of the layer in the right sidebar until the black arrow appears next to the B.Cu layer as shown below.
 * <img width="150" src="../../Powerboard/Images/SelectLayer.png">
-* Next create a filled zone covering the entire B.Cu layer (TODO: insert explanation on why the copper should fill the entire layer) and assign it to the GNDS net list.
+* Next create a filled zone covering the entire B.Cu layer and assign it to the GNDS net list.
 (Refer to the LEDboard activity for instructions on creating filled zones).
+We want to use the entire layer for back copper in order to maximize the layer's ability to sink heat and for it to serve as a ground reference plane.
+In other words, more copper means more thermal mass and thus more heat is needed to raise the temperature of the board.
+More copper also means we are more immune to ground bounce from our return current (think of how the layers of a PCB form a big capacitor).
 In order for this filled zone to cover as much of the layer as possible, draw a rectangle that is larger than the board outline.
 The software will automatically fill only the portion of the rectangle that is inside the board outline and within a clearance margin from the edge.

 2) Repeat the same process to add a **+36V** filled zone on the entire first inner copper layer (In1.Cu).